Click on photograph to enlarge

 Captain Samuel Watts

 Captain Samuel Watts was a very successful sea captain, ship builder and entrepreneur.
 In addition to his businesses in Thomaston, he owned large properties in New York and invested heavily in railroads as our country expanded into the western territories.
-He and his wife and only child, Mary Jane, spent considerable time in New York but his first love was always the town of Thomaston.
-He originally owned a substantial Greek Revival Cape on Knox Street, where his family lived until 1842.
-As he gained in prosperity, becoming one of our nation's first millionaires, he moved that house to the lot directly to the south and built a huge mansion which became a showcase of architecture.
+He and his wife, Clarissa, and their two daughters, Mary Jane and Emma, spent considerable time in New York City but his first love was always the Town of Thomaston.
+He originally owned a substantial Greek Revival Cape on Knox Street, where his family lived beginning in 1842.
+As he gained in prosperity, becoming one of our nation's first millionaires, he moved that house to the lot directly to the south and built a huge mansion in 1873 which became a showcase of architecture.
 Both houses still stand and are occupied as private dwellings.

 Copyright © 1997 Thomaston Historical Society